 You must have developed a practice wherein as soon as you thought of creating a Linkedin profile, you would have copied most of the stuff from your resume (since most of the sections are the same).
 Most of them do that and don’t realise that a LinkedIn profile serves a very different purpose than the resume.
 Today, a recruiter has various options to check the candidate’s background.
 Earlier, a recruiter had a covering letter as a supporting document.
 Now he can check your LinkedIn, Facebook or Instagram and know you as well as anyone else.
 A lot of people assume that a LinkedIn profile is a waste of time, or is an exact online replica of the resume.
 But, each has its own benefits and one can’t do without one another.
-Let’s understand these differences in depth.
+Let’s understand the difference between resume and linkedin profile in depth.

 Resumes are often tailored to every job opening you apply to.
 Don’t you feel tired sometimes altering your resume and taking separate printouts each time you’re applying for a different role?
 But it’s essential because you need to highlight the specific skills required for the job you’re applying to and you need to fine-tune your value add points so that it appeals to the recruiter who’s looking at your resume.
 And guess what, you don’t need to do the same thing for LinkedIn.
 The profile can be visited by anyone at any point in time.
 Hence it wouldn’t make sense to tailor it specifically to one particular audience.
 Thus, your profile needs to talk about the bigger picture of your value like your life story, your career path or your biggest achievements.